Degree Programs

 General Education

-The Bachelor degree in Theology requires that a minimum of 28 percent of course units be earned in General Education courses.
+The Bachelor degree in Christian Education requires that a minimum of 28 percent of course units be earned in General Education courses.
 General Education courses include courses in religion, psychology, sociology, philosophy and other fields.

 Method of Instruction